 Licensing for clients remains the same.
 Clients will require a web license in order to log on and start logging/viewing jobs.
 This can be allocated from the client details screen.
 Unlimited Client licenses are built into the license cost of HelpMaster.

-Unlike the Desktop licenses which are concurrent, Staff licensing is for the web portal is named.
-This means that each staff member specifcally requires a web license in order to use the web portal as a staff member.
+Unlike the Desktop licenses which are concurrent, Staff licensing for the web portal is named.
+This means that each staff member specifically requires a web license in order to use the web portal as a staff member.
 See Staff Web Licensing

 HelpMaster file names

 All compiled HelpMaster assemblies and executable files have been renamed to conform to a new naming convention.
 The main HelpMaster files will now start with “HelpMaster.«filename».(dll or exe)”.
 This makes it easier to identify, build and deploy.
 This change will only affect those that specifically referencing an executable file, or assembly (.dll) by name (eg. in a powershell script, or some other process).
-If you are explicily referencing HelpMaster binaries, plan to update your process/code/scripts as part of your upgrade to v21.
+If you are explicitly referencing HelpMaster binaries, plan to update your process/code/scripts as part of your upgrade.

 Help file / documentation

-The following is a list of things to do after upgrading to version 21.
+The following is a list of things to do after upgrading.

 Read the new documentation

 You’re currently reading the new HelpMaster documentation.
 We’ve updated a lot of content, and will continue to improve this on-line help.
-Read the release history for version 21 to get an idea of what’s new and improved.
+Read the release history for version 21 or release history for version 22 to get an idea of what’s new and improved.
 There are lots of new things to configure, test and implement.
 Use the powerful new search box in the top-right corner to search for words, concepts and topics.